diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

        5   8-20 * * *  curl http://localhost:20698/materialize/schedoscope.example.osm.datamart/ShopProfiles

 This is the default webservice configured in `schedoscope/schedoscope-core/src/main/resources/reference.conf`, the command `materialize` and the [[View URL|View Pattern Reference]] of the view you're interested in.
-Reloading the requested view `ShopProfiles` only starts if on of its source views `ShopProfiles` depends on has changed!
+Reloading the requested view `ShopProfiles` only starts if any of its source views `ShopProfiles` depends on has changed!

 # Hints